-Camping Goes Glam at the Four Seasons Tented Camp Golden Triangle
+Camping Goes Glam at the Four Seasons Tented Camp Golden Triangle in Thailand

 I’m about to disrobe and lie down on the massage table on the balcony of my ‘tent,’ which, at the Four Seasons Tented Camp Golden Triangle, looks more like a luxury suite, when four elephants and their riders go thundering down the trail directly below me.